nlp-chula/thai-discourse-treebank/README.md

 ## How to cite this dataset

-Ponrawee Prasertsom, Apiwat Jaroonpol, Attapol T. Rutherford (*in press*).
-The Thai Discourse Treebank: Annotating and Classifying Thai Discourse Connectives. *Transactions of the Association for Computational Linguistics*
+Prasertsom, P., Jaroonpol, A., & Rutherford, A. T. (2024).
+The Thai Discourse Treebank: Annotating and Classifying Thai Discourse Connectives.
+Transactions of the Association for Computational Linguistics, 12, 613-629.
+[Paper](https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00650/120887)